 3. Building Inspection or Condition Report (if available)

-While not required, a basic inspection helps instill buyer confidence.
+While not required, a basic inspection helps instill confidence in the buyer.
 This could include:

 - Photos of the interior and exterior